axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-process-list/index.rst

 #.
 For the :guilabel:`Start link`, add the URL of your external link.

 #.
-This step is only for a user granted ``CreatePublicExternalLink`` Portal permission.
+Grant permission :bdg-ref-warning:`🔑CreatePublicExternalLink <CreatePublicExternalLink>` to allow a user to create public links to external sites.
    This user can set this link as a public link by selecting :guilabel:`All users` .
    By default, :guilabel:`Visibility` field is not displayed and this new external link is a private link.